EMPLOYMENT OPPORTUNITIES

 |||

-The NCM must evaluate the potential
+The NCM must evaluate the potential client

-that impede independent living.
-The
+impede independent living.
+The NCM is

-NCM is responsible for the follow activities: ·
+responsible for the follow activities: ·

 Conduct in-depth assessments and/or reassessments